 Mini-Baccarat, just like Baccarat, involves just a couple of decisions – how much you want to bet and whether to bet on the bank (the dealer), the player or on a tie bet.
-In betting on the bank, the casino collects 5% commission on any money one.
+When betting on the bank, the casino collects 5% commission on any money won.
 The commission is paid at the conclusion of each shoe.
 A winning tie bet pays 8 to 1.

 Mississippi Stud is a five-card poker game that lets players bet up to 10 units on a single hand.
 In Mississippi Stud, players compete against a paytable, not against the dealer, and win if their hand is pair of jacks or better.